KozmikNano/D-and-D/README.md

 ___
 ### Running
-Now for hosting there are three meathods I would reccomend:
+Now for hosting there are three methods I would recommend:
 1. Use `npm start` to run

 2. Use the `screen` tool to host it on a closed cli
 ```bash
 screen -R bot
 npm start
 ```
-crtl+a, d
+ctrl+a, d

 or 3.
 Use pm2
 ```bash